Last updated on December 24, 2025

 Phyrexian Metamorph | Illustration by Jana Schirmer & Johannes Voss

 There you have it, Phyrexian mana in its entirety.
-The mechanic is super fun and satisfying to use, and we may just see it make its return with compleated as a sub-mechanic to balance it out so that it can be printed more often, which I hope is the case.
-Although Phyrexia isn't omnipresent, we can expect more life payment as resource, or Phyrexian mana in spell costs and activation costs.
+The mechanic is super fun and satisfying to use, and we've seen a balanced version of it make a return despite being a design mistake early on.
+Although Phyrexia isn't omnipresent, we can expect more life payment as a resource, though it's doubtful the Phyrexians will be involved again any time soon.

-Cards like Dismember and Mutagenic Growth are powerful since they can be played off color and for such little cost, so losing some of the raw power that those designs brought to the table might stink, but I think getting to see the mechanic again is super fun and on-flavor for Magic’s current story.
-I hope it keeps seeing print here and there as the Phyrexians continue to permeate the planes we visit in future sets.
+Cards like Dismember and Mutagenic Growth are powerful since they can be played off-color and for such little cost, so losing some of the raw power that those designs brought to the table might stink, but I think getting to see the mechanic again is super fun and on-flavor for Magic’s current story.

 What do you think?
 Are you a fan of Phyrexian mana?
 Is it a mechanic you absolutely hate?
-Are you as devastated about half the Gatewatch's compleation as I am?
-Let me know in the comments below, I always love to hear from you.
+Were you as devastated about half the Gatewatch's compleation as I was?
+Let me know in the comments below, or in the Draftsim Discord!

 Thank you all for stopping by today.
 Stay warm, stay safe, and I’ll see y’all back here on the next one!